WenxinZhou/retire/README.md

 import numpy as np
 import pandas as pd
 import numpy.random as rgt
-from retire.high_dim import ilamm from sklearn.linear_model import Lasso
+from expectile_reg import retire from sklearn.linear_model import Lasso
 ```
 Generate data from a sparse linear model with high-dimensional covariates.
 The dimension of the feature/covariate space is `p`, and the sample size is `n`.
 The errors are generated from (i) the standard normal distribution, and (ii) the *t<sub>2</sub>*-distribution (*t*-distribution with 2 degrees of freedom).
-Compare `retire.high_dim.ilamm.l1` with `sklearn.linear_model.Lasso` in terms of estimation error and runtime; the latter uses the coordinate descent (cd) solver.
+Compare `retire.high_dim.l1` with `sklearn.linear_model.Lasso` in terms of estimation error and runtime; the latter uses the coordinate descent (cd) solver.

 ```
 n, p = 5000, 20000